 As a school, we follow the National Curriculum.
-Every term, each year group covers a topic; the majority of subjects are taught through this topic.
+Every term, each year group covers a topic; subjects such as History and Geography are taught through this topic.
 We call this our Creative Curriculum.
 The children are immediately immersed into the topic, often through a ‘stunning start’, which could involve the engagement of external or internal providers.
 All visits and trips are based around the topic wherever possible, ensuring that the pupils’ love for learning is deepened.
 Subjects which do not fit into the topic are taught as stand-alone lessons.

 We are an inclusive school.
 All staff are passionate and driven to ensure that every child is given every opportunity to develop and succeed to their full potential.
 For those children who are disadvantaged or have SEND, opportunities are given for them to be included in the curriculum but also to receive timely quality interventions to close gaps in their knowledge and skills, providing them with a range of support to include the four areas of need.